nytimes/covid-19-data/README.md

 On April 21, the territory's health department revised their number of cases downward, saying they had been double counting some coronavirus patients in official reports, leading to a higher number of cases reported than actually confirmed.

-Additionally, from approximately April 12th through April 18th, the count of deaths for Puerto Rico include some probable Covid-19 related deaths that were not lab-confirmed.
-Starting April 19th these have been removed.
-We will revise the numbers for the 12th to 18th as possible.

 * North Dakota

-On May 25, North Dakota annoucned that due to a laboratory equipment malfunction they were removing 82 positive results from their total case count, pending a retest of the samples.
+On May 25, North Dakota announced that due to a laboratory equipment malfunction they were removing 82 positive results from their total case count, pending a retest of the samples.

 * Connecticut